PotentEngineer/potentengineer.github.io/_posts/2024-09-23-intune-missing-capabilities-for-the-configmgr-administrator.md

 * **Targeting based off software usage/metering** - Very valuable for software audits, license reclamation, and other software lifecycle scenarios.
 * **Targeting based off registry keys** - How many software applications do you have that store relevant info in the registry?
 Zscaler Private Access, Digital Guardian, lots of others.
 Inventory the registry keys, build a collection to target.
 * **Targeting based off WMI properties** - We have almost 100 custom inventory items we store in WMI to solve all our targeting wildest dreams.
 Drivers, some user profile specific registry key, custom branding, the list goes on.
 * **Targeting based off management properties (domain, co-managed workload, etc)** - This is mostly used for limiting deployments to relevant endpoints.
 Only want to target your Entra ID joined devices?
 Only hybrid joined?
 Only devices in a certain domain?
-All very valuable scenarios to ensure you limit exposure to devices that should only be targeted.
+All very valuable scenarios to ensure you limit exposure to devices that should not be targeted.
 * **Targeting null data such as software not installed** - This is valuable for cleaning up your environment.
 Missing a required configuration or devices that should have X software installed?
 * **Targeting based off policies (compliant, non-compliant, success, error, etc)** - If a software install fails, it will reattempt.
 What if you need to target a script to a device that failed to apply a config policy successfully?
 What if you need to apply a script to a non-compliant device?
 * **Targeting based off user state (user logged on, primary user set, etc)** - One of the easiest ways to ensure you are not impacting an end user is if they are not logged into their device.
 This is great for overnight implementations and critical cleanup tasks.
 Being able to see the primary user of a device like with user device affinity in ConfigMgr is very valuable here.
 Great info for cross checking asset management systems and targeting users with multiple devices or accounts that login to multiple users devices.

 ## Closing
 This is a lengthy list, and I have been keeping this list since we co-managed all our devices at the start of the pandemic in 2020.
 The good news is even just a year ago, this last had 5 more items.
 Many of these items are dropping off with every monthly Intune release and eventually Microsoft will get that last 10%.
-I personally expect co-management will still be necessary for the next 5 years.
-We shall see.
+I personally expect co-management will still be necessary for the next 5 years though, we shall see.